-And in 2006, a 29-year-old man carrying a grenade-shaped item preferred to fib to TSA agents and say it was a bomb rather than admit in front of his mother that it was a part to a sexual enhancement device.
+And one 29-year-old man carrying a grenade-shaped item preferred to fib to TSA agents and say it was a bomb rather than admit in front of his mother that it was a part to a sexual enhancement device.

 (Honorable mention goes to the chap who attempted to bring a alarm clock shaped like dynamite sticks.)

 We love this gem: A U.S. citizen traveling from Tel Aviv told authorities at John F. Kennedy International Airport that he had nothing to declare.
 His definition of nothing?
 More than $1.2 million in diamonds.

 What should you do if you're running late for a flight?
 Why, phone in a fake bomb threat, of course.
 That's what a German sports reporter did when he was racing to catch a plane to go cover a 2008 soccer match.
 His plan might have worked if he didn't give himself away by calling to inquire about the yet-to-be-announced delay.